JamesKEbert/aries-vcx/vcx_framework/architecture.md

 - Connection Module -- a module that cooridinates the behavior of connecting via DIDComm to another DIDComm agent.
 - Mediation Module -- a module that cooridinates behaviors and relationships with mediators for the purposes of DIDComm connections and inbound message delivery.

-### Registries
+### Repositories

-- DID registry -- holds all the data related to DIDs that we control and DIDs that have been shared with us (such as used during connections)
+- DID Repository -- holds all the data related to DIDs that we control and DIDs that have been shared with us (such as used during connections)
-- Connections registry -- holds the states of all connection records, including states, metadata, and references to DIDs
+- Connections Repository -- holds the states of all connection records, including states, metadata, and references to DIDs
-- Mediator registry -- holds all the states of the mediator records, including references to associated connections.
+- Mediator Repository -- holds all the states of the mediator records, including references to associated connections.

 ## Sample inbound connection request message flow: